A Rich Set of Data Analytic and AI Tools for Geoscience

 - Spectral Decomposition

 Attributes differ in their relative contribution to information (energy) in a given volume.
-In Paradise, Principal Component Analysis (PCA) is employed to identify those attributes that have the greatest contribution to the data and quantify the relative contribution of each attribute to a volume.
+In Paradise, Principal Component Analysis (PCA) is employed to identify those attributes that are the most prominent and quantify their relative contribution to a volume.
 Using an Eigen spectrum chart, the relative contribution is easily seen both graphically and numerically, taking the guesswork out of selecting the right attributes for the region.